hudaifc/hudaifc/README.md

 Here are some ideas to get you started: -->

 # 💫 About Me:
-🎯 Currently Focusing on React.js.<br>📬 Reach Me at hudaifofficial@gmail.com
+🎯 Currently Focusing on Angular.<br>📬 Reach Me at hudaifofficial@gmail.com

 <!-- ## 🌐 Socials: